behemius/gcp01/README.md

 As result you may connect to InnoDB cluster using public IP of MySQL router and port 3306 (R/W access) or 3307 (R/O access)

+By default there are 3 instances created (1 master and 2 slaves).
+There is possibility to create up to 9 instances by running: terraform apply -var 'count_instances=...' (for example count_instances=9)

 Requirements:
 -------------
 - Cloud - Google Cloud Platform